LogCreative/PGFPlotsEdt/docs/README.md

 ```

 ##### sr (Source name)
-Used for subsequent name indexing and should not contain numbers (strictly speaking, it should comply with $\text{\LaTeX}$ macro naming requirements).
+Used for subsequent name indexing and should not contain numbers (strictly speaking, it should comply with $\mathrm{\LaTeX}$ macro naming requirements).
 If the source name is invalid, it will be highlighted in red.
 ##### Source number
 Since sources are not displayed on the chart and are not included in the layer numbering, the number is enclosed in parentheses.
 ##### Show Layer √